haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 Magento UI components are implemented as a standard {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} named Magento_UI.

-To use UI components in your custom module, you need to add a dependency for the Magento_UI module in [your component's composer.json file]({{ page.baseurl }}/extension-dev-guide/build/composer-integration.html).
+To use UI components in your custom module, you need to add a dependency for the Magento_UI模块 in [your component's composer.json file]({{ page.baseurl }}/extension-dev-guide/build/composer-integration.html).

 The following XSD file contains rules and limitations shared between all components (both definitions and instance configurations):